AnnieStoyanova/transportation-token/README.md

 Operation: Makes a POST request to `/get-token` to retrieve an OAuth token, then uses this token in a GET request to `/transports`.
 Output: Displays the OAuth token and transport data received from the server.

+## Testing with Postman collection
+The feautures can ve tested with the provided postman collection.

 ## Running the Application
 To run and test the Spring Boot application: